joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 It turns out to be a great move - both of these features helped cut our build times by at least *50%*.
 Using a Docker iamge meant CircleCI no longer needed to compile Elixir, Erlang, and Node for each job.
 And the advanced caching features went a step further by giving us control over how our `build` and `deps` directories were cached, saving us on the compilation time between jobs.
 It did take some research through their docs and forums to figure out how to create a complete, working CircleCI yaml file, so I wanted to write up what I did in case my example helps save time for other people.

-To start, assume we have a brand new Phoenix app that uses the following:
+To start, my example config assumes the following:

 - Elixir 1.4.2, Erlang 19.x, Node 7.x, and `yarn` compiled into a single Docker image
+- Phoenix 1.3.x app
-- PostgreSQL for the database
+- PostgreSQL 9.6

 Your stack may differ from the above, and that's ok.
-The strategy outlined here should work for the majority of Phoenix projects.
+The strategy outlined here should still work for the majority of Phoenix and Elixir projects.
 Just know there may be a few things you'll have to change to make this config work for your project.

 To start, here is what the full CircleCI yaml config file looks like: